Ultrahigh breakdown current density of van der Waals One Dimensional $\mathrm{PdBr_2}$: Introduction

 \section{Introduction}

-Low-dimensional scaling of channel material in FET framework is essential for the realization of strongly correlated quantum systems with spatially confined electrons.
 In the vdW family, graphene \cite{Graphene} and graphene-like atomically thin two-dimensional (2D) layered materials (MoS$_2$, WS$_2$, MoTe$_2$, WTe$_2$, MoSe$_2$, WSe$_2$ \textit{etc.}), compared to its bulk equivalent, show distinct electrical, optical and magnetic properties with unfolding the physics of semimetalicity, superconductivity, charge density wave, metal-insulator transition, \textit{etc.}\cite{MoS_2,WS_2,MoTe_2,WTe_2,MoSe_2}.
 Moreover, varying the carrier transport with electrostatic gating in ``all-2D" device brings forth electric field control over phase transition.
 However, one dimensional analog of these 2D vdW elements/compounds, barring carbon nanotube, did not achieve that much success due to complicated layer-by-layer ``\textit{in-situ}" growth template, imperfect phase purity and poor crystallinity.
 But, several non-vdW materials such as InAS, GaAs, InP, ZnO, $TiO_2$ etc., in their 1D forms, has been translated to prototypes like quantum dot laser \cite{QD_Science}, single-electron transistor \cite{Single Electron Transistor} , memory circuits \cite{Memory}, etc. Again, poor success rate of device fabrication with random performance distribution and lack of control over location-specific sticking on the desired substrate, hinders the practical routes towards volume manufacturing of non-vdW 1D materials.
 In such a case, easily exfoliable atomic chain like motif directly from the bulk crystal and facile transfer on the substrate for integration in nanoelectronic devices makes 1D vdW systems elusive.